moranneil/pands-problem-set/README.md

 This program outputs todays days in the format Monday, January 10th 2019 at 1:15pm

-The datetime module was initially used to write this program but it did not work with this programme filename named datetime.py, it also broke the original solution to question 2 that used datetime.py too.
+The datetime module was initially used to write this program but it did not work with this programme filename named datetime.py, it also broke the original solution to question2 that used the datetime module too.
 The solution to allow this program to be named datetime.py and be saved in the same directory was to import the time module and use functions from this module to achieve the same outcome.
 In line 5 below time is imported as time.

 ![Datetime Import Time](Images/datetime-import-time.JPG "Datetime Import Time")